Overcomplete Tensor Decomposition via Koszul-Young Flattenings: Introduction

-Our algorithmic results (``upper bounds'') apply to order-3 tensors of format $n_1 \times n_2 \times n_3$, where (without loss of generality) $n_1 \le n_2 \le n_3$.
-To simplify the discussion, suppose further that we are in an asymptotic regime where $n_1 \to \infty$ and $n_3/n_2 = O(1)$.
+Our main algorithmic results are tensor decomposition and efficient uniqueness theorems that reach the same limit as the Koszul--Young flattenings.
+Below we give an informal and simplified statement of the main algorithm results (``upper bounds''), with the full details presented in Section~\ref{sec:uniqueness-thm}. \begin{theorem*}[Upper Bounds, Informal] Consider tensors of format $n_1 \times n_2 \times n_3$ where (without loss of generality) $n_1 \le n_2 \le n_3$, and further assume an asymptotic regime where $n_1 \to \infty$ and $n_3/n_2 =: \alpha = O(1)$.
 In the setting of generic components, we give algorithms for both the rank detection and decomposition tasks, as well as an efficient uniqueness theorem.
-These results tolerate rank as large as $r \le (1-\epsilon)(n_2 + n_3)$ for an arbitrary $\epsilon > 0$.
+These results tolerate rank as large as $r \le (1-\epsilon)(n_2 + n_3)$ for an arbitrary constant $\epsilon > 0$.
 For any fixed $\epsilon$, the runtime is polynomial in $n_3$.
-For comparison, the previous state-of-the-art results for rank detection~\cite{persu-thesis} and decomposition~\cite{koiran} assume $n_2 = n_3 = n$ and require $r \le 3n/2$ and $r \le 4n/3$ respectively.
+More precisely, the runtime is polynomial in $n_3 \cdot 2^{\alpha/\epsilon}$. \end{theorem*} For comparison, the previous state-of-the-art results for rank detection~\cite{persu-thesis} and decomposition~\cite{koiran} assume $n_2 = n_3 = n$ and require $r \le 3n/2$ and $r \le 4n/3$ respectively.
 Also, our efficient uniqueness theorem is the first uniqueness theorem (efficient or not) to surpass Kruskal's classical bound $r \le 3n/2$~\cite{kruskal}.

 In addition to the Koszul--Young flattenings, a key ingredient in our approach will be the algorithm of~\cite{JLV} (see also the precursors~\cite{cardoso,DL-link,foobi,cpd-constrained}) for finding rank-1 matrices in a linear subspace.
-In contrast, the decomposition algorithm of~\cite{koiran} takes a different approach, based on connections with the problem of computing a \emph{commuting extension}.
+In contrast to our approach based on rank detection gadgets, the decomposition algorithm of~\cite{koiran} takes a different approach, based on connections with the problem of computing a \emph{commuting extension}.
 We can exploit this connection in the other direction: Appendix~\ref{app:comm-ext} shows how our decomposition algorithm implies an algorithm for commuting extensions that is (in some sense) nearly optimal.

-The blueprint for our algorithm is to solve rank detection by ``flattening'' the tensor to a particular matrix whose rank can be related to the original tensor rank.
-We also investigate limitations of this approach (``lower bounds''), building on~\cite{barriers-rank}.
-We give a various results for successively broader classes of flattenings.
-First we identify a subclass of linear flattenings that provably cannot surpass rank $n_2+n_3$, making our method essentially optimal within this class.
-We also define a much more general class of degree-$d$ polynomial flattenings and prove that for $n \times n \times n$ tensors, these cannot surpass rank $Cn$ for a constant $C = C(d)$.
-This extends~\cite{barriers-rank}, which handles the case $d=1$.
-We note that this style of lower bound is distinct from the low-degree polynomial framework used by~\cite{tensor-decomp-LD} for the case of random components, as that approach only applies to fully-Bayesian random models.